 - Immune Boosting: Lots of people eat raw garlic to boost their immune system.
-Honey-fermented garlic simple adds a dose of probiotics.
-However, the garlic only slightly mellows with fermenting, so if raw garlic isn’t your thing, then take a spoonful of honey instead.
+Honey-fermented garlic simply adds a dose of probiotics.
+However, the garlic only mellows slightly with fermenting, so if raw garlic isn’t your thing, then take a spoonful of honey instead.

 - Preservation: Fermenting garlic in honey is a great way to preserve your harvest.
 The honey prevents the garlic from getting moldy or drying out.
 And the garlic can be fished out of the honey whenever you want to cook with it.

-- Milder Raw Garlic: The garlic is perfect for all sorts of dishes.
-If you want to add raw garlic, but would like it to have a bit less bite, then add fermented garlic.
+- Mild Raw Garlic: The garlic is perfect for any dish where you want to add raw garlic, but don’t want the intense bite of raw garlic.
 It is perfect for hummus, fresh salsa, and other dips and sauces.

-- Garlic infused honey: I LOVE the infused honey.
-It is amazing.
+- Garlic infused honey: I LOVE garlic infused honey.
+It is amazingly delicious.
 Mildly-sweet and filled with the flavour of garlic, it is perfect for salads, sauces and drizzling on cheese.
-Try adding a few teaspoons to a halloumi salad, Nicoise salad or coleslaw.
+Try adding a few teaspoons to a halloumi salad, or coleslaw.
 It is oh so yummy.

 Honey fermented Garlic

-Fermenting garlic in honey is a perfect for beginners because it is so easy!
-The honey naturally provides the right conditions for a delicious and probiotic ferment.
+Fermenting garlic in honey is a perfect ferment for beginners because it is so easy!
+The raw honey naturally provides the right conditions for a delicious and probiotic ferment.